Unit: 1st Battalion

 Walter was in action again at The Battle of Albert, 21st – 23rd August, including the capture of Chuignes, and it was on the third day of this Battle that Walter was killed in action.

-The War Diary for the date of his death is unfortunately missing but at 7.30 p.m. on the 20th August the Battalion, located in Boisleux-au-Mont, received order for an attack the following day.
+The War Diary shows that at 7.30 p.m. on the 20th August the 1st Battalion was located in Boisleux-au-Mont and received the order for an attack the following day.
 The Diary goes on:

 “At 4.55 a.m.
 Guards Bde attacked a mile to our RIGHT in a thick mist.
 5.00 a.m.
 Enemy put down a heavy barrage of minenwerfers and shells on our front and support lines.
 This died away after about a quarter of an hour.
 Owing to the mist, smoke bombs were not used.
 Patrols were sent out in front to get in touch with the enemy who, it was thought, might retire.